snowflakedb/ArcticTraining/docs/checkpoint.rst

 ----------

-Similar to the ``*Factory`` classes of ArcticTraining, the CheckpointEngine class requires only the :attr:`~.CheckpointEngine.name` and :attr:`~.CheckpointEngine.config_type` attributes to be defined.
-The name attribute is used to identify the engine when registering it with ArcticTraining and the config_type attribute is used to validate the config object passed to the engine.
+Similar to the ``*Factory`` classes of ArcticTraining, the CheckpointEngine class requires only the :attr:`~.CheckpointEngine.name` be defined and the :attr:`~.CheckpointEngine.config` attribute type hint.
+The ``name`` attribute is used to identify the engine when registering it with ArcticTraining and the ``config`` attribute type hint is used to validate the config object passed to the engine.

 Properties